Citizen's Police Academy

 ***Spring Class is CLOSED***

-Now accepting Applications for our FALL Citizens Police Academy
+Now accepting Applications for our 2023 Police Academy.

-The Laurel Citizen’s Police Academy (LCPA) is a twelve (12) week program, which will combine both classroom and hands on instruction on a wide variety of police functions.
-These classes range from patrol operations and officer safety tactics, to criminal & constitutional law, to undercover investigations and arrest techniques and many more topics of interest to our community.
+The Laurel Citizen's Police Academy (LCPA) is a twelve-week program, which will combine both classroom and hands-on instruction on a wide variety of police functions.
+These classes range from patrol operations and officer safety tactics to criminal and constitutional law, to undercover investigations and arrest techniques and many more topics of interest to our community.

-Students will tour the police facility, receive hands – on training in judgmental, evidence and crime scene processing, community policing / communications skills, as well as ride along with an on duty officer.
-Students will become familiar with “ Behind the Scenes” aspects of their police department and city government.
+Students will tour the police facility, receive hands-on training in judgmental, evidence, and crime scene processing, and community policing / communications skills, as well as ride along with an on-duty officer.
+Students will become familiar with " Behind the Scenes" aspects of their police department and city government.
 All students are encouraged to express their thoughts openly and honestly in a learning environment, rather than a confrontational atmosphere.
-It is our goal that graduates leave the academy as more informed citizens with an “insider’s” view of our law enforcement functions and operations.
+It is our goal that graduates leave the academy as more informed citizens with an "insider's" view of our law enforcement functions and operations.

 For acceptance into the Laurel Police Citizen's Police Academy, an individual must meet the following standards.